-You are asking yourself: "Am I am making the right choice of becoming a physician assistant vs. doctor?"
+"Am I am making the right choice of becoming a physician assistant over a doctor?"

-I know how important this question is because it is the same one I asked myself eleven years ago as I stood in your shoes.
+I know how important these questions are because they are the same questions I asked myself eleven years ago as I stood in your shoes.

-As you may have read on the blog, my wife is very happy about my decision.
+As you may have read on the blog, my wife is very happy about my final decision.

 It is as simple as that!

 I was pre-med at the University of Washington through my senior year.
-I changed majors in my 4'th year, not on a whim, but after careful soul-searching.
+I changed majors in my fourth year, not on a whim, but after careful soul-searching.

-I cannot say enough about how much I love my career as a PA, I have never met a PA who says otherwise.
+I cannot say enough about how much I love my career as a PA.
+I have never met a PA who says otherwise.
 I have, on the other hand, met doctors who say otherwise.
-I just returned from Haiti where we worked both solo, and alongside doctors providing the full scope of patient care.
-In clinical practice you would be hard-pressed to tell the difference between myself and one of the doctors in the clinic because our scope of practice is so broad.
+I just returned from Haiti where we worked both solo and alongside doctors providing the full scope of patient care.
+In clinical practice, you would be hard-pressed to tell the difference between myself and one of the physicians in the clinic because our scope of practice is so broad.

 Stephen Pasquini PA-C